Xiangqi: Pieces

 Each player controls an army of 16 pieces; the armies are usually coloured red and black.
 Pieces are flat circular disks labelled or engraved with a Chinese character identifying the piece type, and in a colour indicating which player has ownership.
 The black pieces are marked with somewhat different characters from the corresponding red pieces.

-On mainland China, most sets still use traditional Chinese characters (as opposed to simplified Chinese characters).
+Even in mainland China, most sets still use traditional Chinese characters (as opposed to simplified Chinese characters).
 Modern pieces are usually plastic, though some sets are wooden, and more expensive sets may use jade.
 In more ancient times, many sets were simple unpainted woodcarvings; thus, to distinguish between pieces of the two sides, most corresponding pieces used characters that were similar but varied slightly.
 This practice may have originated in situations where there was only one material available to make the pieces from and no colouring material available to distinguish the opposing armies.
 The oldest xiangqi piece found to date is a 俥 (chariot) piece.
 It is kept in the Three Gorges Museum.